 The Worshipful Company of Horners is both an ancient guild and livery company, and a modern City Institution.

 The first historic reference to the Company was recorded in 1284, although the craft of the horner dates from centuries earlier.
 The craft of the Horner was essential in medieval communities using the discarded horns of cattle and sheep to produce eating utensils, drinking horns, mugs,, buttons, combs, boxes, powder horns and of course, shoe horns.
-In 1476 the Bottlemakers whose trade was being eroded by glass bottles joined the Horners’.
+In 1476 the Bottlemakers whose trade in leather bottles was being eroded by glass bottles joined the Horners’.

 Today, the Worshipful Company of Horners maintains both its ancient links to the City of London and to the Plastics Industry and seeks to support the horner’s craft.
 Its Liverymen hail from many backgrounds, including the City, the Plastics Industry and the professions.
 Its Charities and Awards support activities in education, design, the City and industry.

 The Worshipful Company of Horners purposefully combines the roles of an ancient City of London guild with that of a modern Livery Company through the specific objectives of:

 - Maintaining the constitution, traditions and customs of the City of London

 - Supporting the Lord Mayor and the Corporation and promoting the status and image of the City.